Atlanta Eagle police raid: Aftermath

 In the following months, multiple publications covering the incident drew comparisons between it and the 1969 Stonewall riots, a pivotal moment in the LGBT community caused by a police raid on the Stonewall Inn, a gay bar in New York City.
-A 2017 article in The Advocate included the raid in a list of infamous police raids on gay bars, alongside the raid on the Stonewall Inn and the Black Cat Tavern raid, among others.
+A 2017 article in The Advocate included the raid in a list of notorious police raids on gay bars, alongside the raid on the Stonewall Inn and the Black Cat Tavern raid, among others.

 Lawsuit

 On November 24, 2009, lead attorney Dan Grossman, along with LGBT rights group Lambda Legal and the Southern Center for Human Rights, filed a federal lawsuit against the APD on behalf of 19 patrons who were at the Eagle during the raid, naming Atlanta Chief of Police Richard Pennington and 48 other officers who were present during the raid as defendants.
 The suit, titled Calhoun v.
 Pennington, alleged that the constitutional rights of the patrons had been violated by the police, who had used excessive force and lacked reasonable suspicion or probable cause for the raid.
 Additionally, the lawsuit alleged individual officers of committing "false imprisonment, assault, battery and trespassing".
 The suit was filed in the United States District Court for the Northern District of Georgia and requested a jury trial.
 The lawsuit also stated that of the 20 to 30 officers dispatched to the bar, several had been members of the Red Dog Unit.
 The unit members were wearing black paramilitary-like clothing and were not readily identifiable as police officers, causing some patrons to fear that they were criminals or violent gay bashers.
 The suit also alleged that patrons who asked questions during the raid were threatened with physical harm and violence, and some were forced to remain inside the Eagle for some time after being searched.
 The same day that the lawsuit was filed, Pennington announced his resignation as chief of police.
 At the time of his resignation, he and the APD were also under scrutiny for the shooting of Kathryn Johnston.
 Following his resignation, George N. Turner was chosen as his replacement.

 On March 15 of the following year, the discovery period of the pre-trial began.
 Two days later, the lawsuit was slightly amended, with the number of officers named reduced from 48 to 35.
 That same month, on March 11, the eight arrested employees were tried in municipal court, with three found not guilty and four having the charges against them dropped.
 One employee was not present at the trial and a bench warrant was issued for him.